TasmoAdmin/TasmoAdmin/README.md

 # TasmoAdmin
-TasmoAdmin is an administrative Website for Devices flashed with [Sonoff-Tasmota](https://github.com/arendst/Sonoff-Tasmota).
+TasmoAdmin (previously SonWEB) is an administrative Website for Devices flashed with [Sonoff-Tasmota](https://github.com/arendst/Sonoff-Tasmota).
 You can find it here: [TasmoAdmin GitHub](https://github.com/reloxx13/TasmoAdmin).
 It supports running on Windows, Linux and as Docker container.